2014 pledge: more mulch, no spray (inspired by ruth stout)

 - A sustainable-garden self-test, with Vincent Simeone

 RUTH STOUT’S “Gardening Without Work” (Amazon affiliate link), originally published by Devon-Adair Company in 1961, was reissued in 2011 by North Creek Press.
 I’ve bought two extra copies to share with you.
-All you have to do to enter to win is answer this question in the comments box below:
+All you have to do to enter to win is answer this question in the comments box below [NOTE: the giveaway is complete]:

 What’s your mulching style and preferred material, and how’s it going with the packaged “remedies” over there (fertilizers, pesticides, weed killers)?